dbbs-lab/bsb-core/docs/source/config/module/types.rst

 Configuration types
 ###################

-Configuration types convert given configuration values, values incompatible with the given type are rejected and the user is warned.
+Configuration types convert given configuration values.
+Values incompatible with the given type are rejected and the user is warned.
 This makes typing the most immediate form of validation that a configuration unit can declare.
 All configuration attributes, dictionaries and lists have types that they are converted to.

-The default type is ``str`` and really any callable that takes 1 argument can be used.
+The default type is ``str``.

-The :module:`.config.types` module provides extra functionality such as validation of list and dictionaries and even more complex combinations of types.
+Any callable that takes 1 argument can be used as a type handler.
+The :mod:`.config.types` module provides extra functionality such as validation of list and dictionaries and even more complex combinations of types.
 Every configuration node itself can be used as a type aswell.

 .. warning::

-	All of the members of the :module:`.config.types` module are factory methods: they need to be **called** in order to produce the type handler.
+	All of the members of the :mod:`.config.types` module are factory methods: they need to be **called** in order to produce the type handler.
 Using ``config.attr(type=types.any)`` is incorrect and will lead to cryptic or silent errors, use ``config.attr(type=types.any())`` instead.